 My needs dictate my solution, I think both insurers offer a great service or they wouldn’t be on Hobo with a Laptop.

 Buy Expat Insurance & Have Emergency Money

-At the end of the day, take it from me –you don’t want to make the leap into digital nomadism without proper expat insurance and emergency money.
+At the end of the day, you don’t want to make the leap into digital nomadism without proper expat insurance and emergency money.
 We’re all fragile, we all have others who rely on and love us, and our meat sacks –as impressive as they may be– are fallible.

 Things can fall apart quickly and it’s scary as hell.